dailystory/docs/articles/push-notifications/index.md

 No. Each Push Notification sent by DailyStory is send indivudally to each recipient.
 This is done so each message can be personalized to each recipient.

 ### Can I personalize the content in the Push Notification?
 Yes!
-Using DailyStory's Personalization tags you can add personalized content to your Push Notifications.
+Using DailyStory's [Personalization](/personalization/) tokens and conditions you can add personalized content to your Push Notifications.

 ### Why didn't my contact receive a Push Notification?
 Unlike email and text messages, Push Notifications do not provided delivery information.
 There are several reasons why a recipient did not receive your Push Notification: the recipient may not have been included in the segment the Push Notification was sent to; the recipient may not have opted-in to receive Push Notifications; the recipient may have disabled Push Notifications; the App isn't properly [registering the device id](/api/contact/#api-contact-registerdevice) with DailyStory; or [Twilio Notify Service integration](/integrations/twilio) is not properly configured.